mohaghighi/Covid19-Web-Application/README.md

 This workshop series will be focused on:

-## Part 1: Overall architecture of the Parser and UI applications.
-## Part 2: Build your Microservice container with Docker.
-## Part 3: Deploy and manage your application with Kubernetes.
-## Part 4: Deploy and manage your application with managed OpenShift on IBM Cloud.
-## Part 5: Build, Deploy and Share your application with CodeReady Workspaces.
-## Part 6: Deploy and manage your application with CodeReady Containers.
-## Part 7: Build your CI/CD pipelines with Jenkins and Tekton.
+[Part 1: Overall architecture of the Parser and UI applications]( [Part 2: Build your Microservice container with Docker] [Part 3: Deploy and manage your application with Kubernetes] [Part 4: Deploy and manage your application with OpenShift on IBM Cloud] [Part 5: Build, Deploy and Share with CodeReady Workspaces] [Part 6: Build and Test your application with CodeReady Containers] [Part 7: Build your CI/CD pipelines with Jenkins and Tekton]

 Here is what you will learn by the end of this workshop series: